2025 FIFA Futsal Women's World Cup

-The 2025 FIFA Futsal Women's World Cup is the inaugural edition of the FIFA Futsal Women's World Cup, an international futsal competition organized by FIFA for women's futsal national teams across the world.
-The inaugural edition is to be hosted in the Philippines from November 21 to December 7.
+The 2025 FIFA Futsal Women's World Cup was the inaugural edition of the FIFA Futsal Women's World Cup, an international futsal competition organized by FIFA for women's futsal national teams across the world.
+It was hosted by the Philippines from November 21 to December 7.

-This will be the first time the Philippines hosts a FIFA event, the second FIFA women's tournament in Southeast Asia—a first since the 2004 FIFA U-19 Women's World Championship in Thailand—and the second futsal World Cup in the region—a first since the 2012 FIFA Futsal World Cup, which also took place in Thailand.
+This was the first FIFA tournament hosted by the Philippines, the fifth FIFA tournament held in Southeast Asia, after the 1997 FIFA World Youth Championship in Malaysia, the 2004 FIFA U-19 Women's World Championship and 2012 FIFA Futsal World Cup in Thailand and the 2023 FIFA U-17 World Cup in Indonesia, and the second futsal World Cup in the region.

-A total of 16 teams will take part.
+A total of 16 teams took part.
 Continental championships decided the qualifiers in every region, with the exception of Europe, which organized its own qualification process.
 Qualification took place between August 2024 and May 2025.
-Tanzania qualified for their first-ever senior FIFA tournament, while this will also be Iran's first FIFA women's tournament.
+Tanzania qualified for their first-ever senior FIFA tournament, while this was also Iran's first FIFA women's competition.

+Brazil were champions of this maiden edition, defeating Portugal in the final and became the first Brazilian women's team to win a FIFA tournament.
+Besides that pioneering result, they coupled their title with their fellow countrymen's success at the 2024 Futsal World Cup.

 Host selection

 The World Cup was first announced by FIFA in December 2022.
 This was followed by countries expressing their interests to host, including Finland.

 On May 15, 2024, the Philippines was awarded the hosting rights, beating other bidding nations which include Brazil, Italy, and Spain.
 The presence and quality of indoor arenas in the Philippines and its successful organization of the 2023 FIBA Basketball World Cup were cited as reasons for the selection.

-This will be the first time the Philippines hosts a FIFA event, the second FIFA women's tournament in Southeast Asia—a first since the 2004 FIFA U-19 Women's World Championship in Thailand—and the second futsal World Cup in the region—a first since the 2012 FIFA Futsal World Cup, which also took place in Thailand.

 Format

-The 16 teams will be divided into four groups of four.
-The top two teams from each group will advance to the knockout phase, comprising quarter-finals, semi-finals, a third-place play-off, and the final match.
+The 16 teams were divided into four groups of four.
+The top two teams from each group advanced to the knockout phase, comprising quarter-finals, semi-finals, a third-place play-off, and the final match.

 Qualification

-Alongside the host Philippines, the inaugural 2025 Futsal Women's World Cup will feature 3 teams from Asia (AFC), 2 each from Africa (CAF) and North/Central America (CONCACAF), 3 from South America (CONMEBOL), 1 from Oceania (OFC), and 4 qualifiers from Europe (UEFA).
-A total of 80 teams along with the host of 211 FIFA members, have participated in the qualification.

-This will be Tanzania's first-ever senior FIFA tournament.
-This will also be Iran's first FIFA women's tournament.